thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 : A physical person, like you and me.

 **Rate limit**
-: A control mechanism that restricts access of an Agent to a resource provided by an Origin Server.
+: A control mechanism that restricts the access of an Agent to a resource provided by an Origin Server.
 An Origin can decide to rate limit all connections from an individual Client, from a specific Provider, or to a specific resource.
-  This may be a fixed number of request, a budget, a time, location, legal.
+  This may be a fixed number of requests, a budget, a time, a location, or legal requirements.

 **Unlinkability**
 : A property ensuring that multiple interactions or credentials from the same